SofyaCheboltasova/C/README.md

 # NSU_C
-C labs for the 1st year NSU FIT students
+C labs for the 1st year NSU FIT